-Student must be enrolled full-time in order to earn full local FTE funding

-This can be done by:
+Student must be enrolled full-time This can be done by:

-- 1) Combination of high school and MOWR courses - 2) Full time MOWR student at the college (minimum of 4 three-hour courses which would be between 12-15+ credit hours) - 3) Travel time or periods off are not funded, only instructional periods
+- 1) Combination of high school and Dual Enrollment courses - 2) Student must take 4.0 credits worth of courses each semester. - 3) Full time Dual Enrollment student at the college (student must have 12 hours and a minimum of 4 college courses which equals between 12-15+ credit hours) - 4) Travel time or periods off are approved each semester.